chezeng/Media/WhatIAM/articles/creativity.md

 ---

-#### **Could we break down “beautiful” images into categories, like portraits or landscapes?
+#### **Q: Could we break down “beautiful” images into categories, like portraits or landscapes?
 How does that narrow the possibilities?**

 Certainly!
 Let’s imagine how beauty might manifest in different categories.
 While still enormous, the possibilities for “beautiful” images can be narrowed down by themes and patterns.